mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/lojaintegrada.en.md

 Offer **Bank Ticket as a payment option**:

 1. Access the [payment methods settings](https://app.lojaintegrada.com.br/painel/configuracao/pagamento/listar) in the Loja Integrada menu and click on “Mercado Pago” and navigate to “Bank Ticket setting”.
-1. In the item “Bank Ticket bancário” change the option to “Activated”.
+1. In the item “Bank Ticket” change the option to “Activated”.
 1. Then, set a minimum value for these payments.
 If you wish to receive all of them, leave the field with the value 0.
-1. If you wish that your payments with Bank Ticket have a discount, check the option **“Use discount in your Bank Tickets?”** and complete the percentage that you want to offer as a discount in “Discount applied”.
+1. If you wish that your payments with Bank Ticket have a discount, check the option “Use discount in your Bank Tickets?” and complete the percentage that you want to offer as a discount in “Discount applied”.
 1. Finally, click “Save changes”.

     ![Setting ticket - Loja Integrada](/images/lojaintegrada/lojaintegrada-ticket-1.gif)

 ## Installments settings